Don Hollenbeck

 Don Hollenbeck (March 30, 1905 – June 22, 1954) was a CBS newscaster, commentator, and associate of Edward R. Murrow and Fred W. Friendly.
 He was the writer and producer of CBS Views the Press, a Peabody Award-winning radio show that critiqued powerful print journalists.
 Hollenbeck was also a frequent critic of McCarthyism and was subject to a smear campaign for his supposed Communist leanings.
-He committed suicide in 1954 after a tumultuous personal and professional life.
+He died by suicide in 1954 after a tumultuous personal and professional life.

-Background

-Donald Hollenbeck was born in Lincoln, Nebraska, and began reporting the news while at the University of Nebraska.

 Career

-Hollenbeck's first assignment was to the Nebraska State Journal in 1926.
-During World War II, he was assigned to the foreign staff of NBC in London in March 1943.
+Donald Hollenbeck was born and raised in Lincoln, Nebraska.
+In 1926, he left the University of Nebraska to take a job as a reporter at the Nebraska State Journal.
+Three years later, he moved to the Omaha Daily Bee.
+In 1937, he moved to New York and took the job of picture editor for the Associated Press.
+In 1940, when the newspaper PM was founded, he joined as picture editor and then became its national news editor.
+In 1941, he joined the United States Office of War Information.
+He was assigned to the foreign staff of NBC in London in March 1943.
 From there he went to Algiers just in time to take a place with the British troops landing at Salerno, Italy in September.
 He went in with the second wave—the assault wave which took the full force of German shells, and later made a number of battle-action recordings which were broadcast to the United States.